 Somewhere along the line, we realized our after-graduation plans to be suit-and-tie businesspersons wasn’t giving us the starry eyes we hoped for.
 Like wandering hikers disregarding all warning signs and veering off the main trail to bushwhack through the woods, we started looking for jobs in Sonoma County.
 Cody applied to every winery in the Russian River, Dry Creek and Alexander Valley AVAs.
 A few replied.
 A few complimented him on his cover letter but said they couldn’t hire someone with no experience.
 One winemaker, Anthony Beckman from Balletto Vineyards in Sebastopol, hired him for harvest 2011.
 It was his way of paying it forward from the first person who hired him when he had no experience.

 We got married in June of 2011 and moved to Sonoma two months later, started our new jobs and fell in love with the wine industry in the head-over-heels way only bright-eyed Midwesterners can.

 In 2013, Cody started as Assistant Winemaker at Bedrock Wine Co.
 And it was destiny.
 Well, maybe that’s overly dramatic.
 But Cody was a learning machine, studying the ins and outs of winery work under the mentorship of Morgan Twain-Peterson.
 Two years later with one ton of Syrah from Griffin’s Lair Vineyard, Desire Lines Wine Co. began.

-We live in Sonoma with our son Caleb and two golden retrievers, Kinley and Maya.
+We live in Sonoma with our two sons, Caleb and Drew, and two golden retrievers, Kinley and Maya.